brockly/personalsite/v0.1/README.md

 ## Bugs and Issues

-Have a bug or an issue with the sote?
+Have a bug or an issue with the site?
 Please open an issue to let me know.

 ## Credits